IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

      modify the group identity so as to permit access that should not be permitted, or deny access that should be permitted.

+   * /acl:acls/acl:acl/acl:aces/acl:ace/ucl:effective-schedule:
+   : This subtree specifies the secheduling of ACLs.
+Unauthorized write access to this data node may allow intruders to
+     alter it.
+This may lead to service disruption or unavailability.

      Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or